 OVERCOMING BARRIERS TO WOMEN IN STEM

 One significant barrier to women’s participation in STEM fields is the persistence of stereotypes and unconscious biases.
-Gender stereotypes often discourage girls from pursuing STEM-related interests, as they may be led to believe that these fields are not suitable for them; we need to challenge these biases and foster an inclusive environment that is crucial for promoting gender equality in STEM.
+Gender stereotypes often discourage girls from pursuing STEM-related interests, as they may be led to believe that these fields are not suitable for them; we need to challenge these biases and foster an inclusive environment that is crucial for promoting gender equality in STEM, aligned with best practices for women in hardware.

 A lack of role models and mentorship also poses a challenge for women in STEM.
 When women in leadership positions are scarce, it can be difficult for young girls to envision themselves pursuing careers in these fields.
 Creating a supportive environment and providing mentorship opportunities can help to address this issue.
 We need to address the “leaky pipeline” in order to attract and advance women in STEM fields; identifying key points of attrition and implementing targeted interventions to ensure that more women stay in and progress through their STEM careers.